Tornado outbreak of May 4–6, 2007: Greensburg, Kansas

+A point of view of the Greensburg tornado from Highway 148.

 This extremely large and violent tornado first touched down at about 9:00 pm CDT (0200 UTC).
 Several storm chasers captured the formation of a tornado south of Greensburg around 9:20 pm CDT (0220 UTC), which apparently strengthened as it neared Greensburg and began moving due-north towards the town, and at 9:38 pm CDT (0238 UTC), storm chasers reported that it had grown to over 1/2 mile in diameter.
 Eyewitnesses and storm chasers reported that multiple vortices were circulating around the perimeter of the large, wedge-shaped tornado during its early stages.
 A short time later, at least two distinct satellite tornadoes, including a narrow rope tornado, were reported by local media and observed by multiple weather spotters and storm chasers.

 As the main tornado continued through rural areas, many trees were snapped and debarked, severe ground scouring occurred, and oil tanks were destroyed, with oil strewn across pastures and roads.
 It continued to grow in size as the very large wedge tornado approached the city of Greensburg from the south.
 As the tornado crossed Highway 183 south of town, it reached its maximum width of 1.7 miles wide.
 Several farmsteads along the highway were damaged or destroyed, livestock was killed, and trees were denuded and debarked in this area as well.
 At 9:41 pm CDT (0241 UTC) the National Weather Service office in Dodge City issued a tornado emergency for Greensburg.
 A tornado emergency is an unofficial product used only for extremely life–threatening situations when a large and likely violent tornado is on the ground and approaching a populated area.